 Children's Hospital Colorado Children’s Interstitial Lung Disease (chILD) Program is one of the leading referral centers in the world for children with these rare lung conditions.
 Research in our hospital and in collaboration with other pediatric ILD centers around the country has led to the recognition and understanding of many new chILD disorders.

 One of the most important and challenging aspects of chILD is to get the correct diagnosis through sometimes necessary testing.
 Our center is world renowned for our diagnostic ability and testing facilities, and provides consultation to patients and health care providers around the world.
+Hear what Dr. Robin Deterding says about the future of chILD (scroll toward the bottom of the page)

 Why choose Children’s Hospital Colorado for the treatment of this condition?